-How to Identify Mold Behind Wallpaper
+How to Tell if There is Mold Behind Your Wallpaper

 Visually detecting mold under your wallpaper is not always an easy task, especially if the wallpaper in your home is thick and dark.
 Wallpaper hides the existence of mold quite well.
 One of the most common ways to detect any mold is by smell.
 Mold, once it begins to colonize and grow will begin to produce an odor.
 Most people would describe the odor as an earthy odor.